 Moreover, the U.S. Supreme Court accords age-based discrimination the lowest of its three tiers of scrutiny.
 A law that discriminates on the basis of race and sex is almost always overturned and never upheld.
 A law that discriminates on the basis of age must merely be rational – or just not irrational – and is never struck down.

-Meanwhile, the U.S. Congress has looked the other way, failing since 2009 to pass the Protecting Older Workers Against Discrimination Act (POWADA), which was proposed in 2009 to fix a particularly disastrous U.S. Supreme Court ruling.
+Meanwhile, the U.S. Congress has looked the other way for years, failing since 2009 to pass the Protecting Older Workers Against Discrimination Act (POWADA), which was proposed in 2009 to fix a particularly disastrous U.S. Supreme Court ruling.

-There is no real national advocate for older workers with respect to age discrimination in employment.
+There is no real national advocate for older workers.
 The AARP has had no discernible impact on this problem for 50 years.
 The AARP apparently is too busy making billions on licensing deals that exploit its “members.”

-The ADEA permits a broad swath of harmful discrimination that is prohibited under Title VII.
+The ADEA permits a broad swath of harmful discrimination that is illegal under Title VII.

 Here are some ways that age discrimination is minimized under the ADEA when compared to Title VII:

-- The U.S. Supreme Court made it far more difficult to prove age discrimination when it ruled in 2009 that a plaintiff must show that age discrimination was the “but for” or determinant reason for an adverse job action (i.e. termination, demotion) whereas a Title VII plaintiff need only show that discrimination was one of potentially many factors.
+- The U.S. Supreme Court made it far more difficult to prove age discrimination when it ruled in 2009 that a plaintiff must show that age discrimination was the “but for” or determinant reason for an adverse job action (i.e. termination, demotion).
+Title VII, which prohibits discrimination on the basis of race, sex and religion , requires the plaintiff to show only that discrimination was a factor.

 - Employers can discriminate against older workers if the discrimination is based on a bona fide occupational qualification that is “reasonably necessary” to the normal operation of their business.
 [SEC.
 623. Section 4 (f)(1)].
 By contrast, Title VII prohibits employers from engaging in discrimination unless it is a “business necessity” and there is no less discriminatory alternative.
 At one time, for example, Greyhound Bus Company refused to hire drivers over age 35, maintaining that age was a bona fide occupational qualification necessary to insure public safety.
 A federal judge ruled in 1972 that Greyhound failed to show the policy was necessary to the normal and safe operation of its business.

 - The ADEA permits employers to engage in age discrimination when it is based on a “reasonable factor other than age.”
 [SEC.
-623. Section 4 (f)(1)] Initially, this was intended to permit employers to, for example, eliminate older workers from positions that required immediate reaction time (i.e. jet pilot).
-The U.S. Supreme Court expanded the concept to allow employers to eliminate older workers to cut costs and ruled it did not violate the ADEA to fire a worker to prevent his pension from vesting.
+623. Section 4 (f)(1)] Initially, this was intended to eliminate the requirement that employers prove that all older workers are unsuitable for a specific job where individualized assessment was impractical.
+For example, commercial airline pilots are subject to mandatory retirement at age 65 due to generalized health concerns.
+The U.S. Supreme Court expanded the concept in 1993 when it ruled an employer did not violate the ADEA to fire an older worker to prevent his pension from vesting because the motive was cost-cutting and not age discrimination..

 - The ADEA limits recovery to monetary loss (doubled in when it can be shown the discrimination was willful).
-If there is no economic loss, Courts do not make any monetary award and refuse to grant attorney fees.
+If there is no economic loss, courts do not make any monetary award and even refuse to grant attorney fees to the plaintiff’s legal counsel.
+Employers found to have engaged in egregious age discrimination owe the victim nothing.
+Predictably, many attorneys are loathe to take cases where their fees are in question.

-- The ADEA permits mandatory retirement of public safety officers (including many who hold desk jobs), highly paid executives and high policymaking employees.
+- The ADEA permits state and local governments to set mandatory retirement ages for public safety officers (including many workers who hold desk jobs).
+Also, the ADEA permits mandatory retirement for highly paid executives and high policy-making employees.

 WOMEN SUFFER THE MOST